Early-Reflections/POI-prediction/README.md

 ```
 The two traj2traj files are not the same byte count, so I don't know which is which.
 Manually redownload the traj2traj files and placed them in the folders tky and tky\preprocessed.
+The traj2traj file under tky/processed is the valid one.

 ```
 /data